 The red thread of Destiny is not necessarily a literal red line.
-It's like a countdown timer to alert you just when you find the perfect person.
+It's like a countdown timer to alert you when you find the perfect person.
 There are several differences between the Chinese legend and the Japanese legend that we will see in this article.

-Origin on the Legend of Akai Ito
+Origin of the Legend of Akai Ito

-Differences Between Chinese and Japanese Legend
+Differences from the Chinese and Japanese legend of Akai Ito

 指切りげん: まんうそ ついたら 針 千本 飲ます指切った。